Operation Crossbow

 Crossbow was the code name in World War II for Anglo-American operations against the German long range reprisal weapons (V-weapons) programme.
 The primary V-weapons were the V-1 flying bomb and V-2 rocket, which were launched against Britain from 1944 to 1945 and used against continental European targets as well.

 Initial intelligence investigations in 1943 into the progress of German long range weapons were carried out under the code name Bodyline.
 On 15 November, a larger operation was set up under the name Crossbow.
 Post-war, Crossbow operations became known as "Operation Crossbow" particularly following the 1965 film of the same name.

 Crossbow included strategic operations against research and development of the weapons, their manufacture, transportation and attacks on their launch site, and fighter intercepts against missiles in flight.

 At one point, the British government, in near panic, demanded that upwards of 40% of bomber sorties be targeted against the launch sites.

-The Crossbow attacks were not very successful, and every raid carried out against a V-1 or V-2 launch site was one fewer raid against other targets in the Third Reich.
+The Crossbow attacks were not very successful, and every raid carried out against a V-1 or V-2 reduced the assets available for targets in the Third Reich.
 The diversion of Allied resources from other targets represented a major success for Hitler.